rapidcow/perspective/docs/src/psp/json_proc.rst

           # arbitrarily extend the input path by its directory name
           return self.compute_input_path(filename, 'assets', paths)

-   First off, the use of :meth:`use_inline_text` here is merely conventional.
+   First off, the use of :meth:`use_inline_text` is to simply make sure that text entries are never exported.
 Generally :class:`JSONDumper` prefers exporting to inline binary, so only entries that can be fully represented with inline text (determined by :meth:`use_inline_text` returning True) cause :meth:`get_input_path` to return None (that is, they are kept inside the backup).
 The next two lines call :meth:`get_export_path_name` and :meth:`get_export_path_extension` to form an appropriate file name for the entry.

    The next three method calls are what I'm going to explain in depth:
    :meth:`generate_export_path`, :meth:`export_entry`, and